-The appearance and colour of nails not only reflects the status of our health but can give valuable information about the underlying disease condition and as a homeopath, it can also help us in selecting the most appropriate homeopathic remedy.
-The following analysis by Dr. Gabrielle Traub gives us an insight into the various states of our nails, their underlying pathology and also the most appropriate homeopathic remedies.
+The appearance and colour of nails not only reflects the status of our health but can give valuable information about the underlying disease condition.
+As a homeopath, it can also help us in selecting the most appropriate homeopathic remedy.
+The following analysis by Dr. Gabrielle Traub gives us an insight into the various states of our nails and their underlying pathology.

 Lines and indentations: